gem/oq-engine/docs/effective-realizations.rst

 The concept of effective realizations
 ==============================================

 The management of the logic trees is the most complex thing in OpenQuake.
-The difficulty lies in optimization
-concerns: it is necessary to implement logic trees in an efficient way, otherwise the engine will not be able to manage large computations.
+The problem is that it is necessary to implement logic trees in an efficient way, otherwise the engine will not be able to cope with large computations.

 To this aim we introduced the concept of *effective realizations*.
-The point is that there are very common situations in which it is possible to reduce the full logic tree of a computation to a much smaller one.
+Thhere are very common situations in which it is possible to reduce the full logic tree of a computation to a much smaller one.
+The engine takes full advantage of such situations.

 Reduction of the logic tree with full enumeration
 --------------------------------------------------